MatthewRizzo/timesheet_tracker/Readme.md

 This code will keep track of timespent on a task(s) through a UI with a start/stop botton.

+## How to use it
+* All you need is python!!
+* Package Versions???
+Eventually a virtual environment will be added.
+    * For now, just make sure you pip every module in installation/requirements.txt.
+    * This is easily doable by running installation/install.bat (Windows) or installation/install.sh (Linux)
+* Use the run.bat (windows) or run.sh (linux) file to start up the program.
+* Enjoy having a streamlined process to keep track of tasks for your timesheets!!!!

 ## Front-end

 Consists of the "Task Selection", "Timer", and "Time Display" sections.